timnavigate/timnavigate.com/about.md

 permalink: /about/
 ---

-I'm Timur Timoshenko, a software engineer focused on development of web-based software and services.
+I'm Timur Timoshenko, a software engineer focused on development web-based software and services.